InterDigitalInc/AdvantEDGE/go-packages/meep-sandbox-ctrl-client/docs/EventsApi.md

 > SendEvent(ctx, type_, event)
 Send events to the deployed scenario

 Generate events towards the deployed scenario.
-Events: <li>MOBILITY: move a node in the emulated network <li>NETWORK-CHARACTERISTICS-UPDATE: change network characteristics dynamically <li>POAS-IN-RANGE: provide PoAs in range of a UE (used with ApplicationState Transfer) <li>SCENARIO-UPDATE: Add/Remove/Modify nodes in active scenario
+Events: <li>MOBILITY: move a node in the emulated network <li>NETWORK-CHARACTERISTICS-UPDATE: change network characteristics dynamically <li>POAS-IN-RANGE: provide PoAs in range of a UE (used with ApplicationState Transfer) <li>SCENARIO-UPDATE: Add/Remove/Modify node in active scenario

 ### Required Parameters